ncatlab/nlab-content/pages/8172.md

 where

-1. the right vertical map comes from the isomorphism of prop. \ref{FlatnessOfEImpliesKeyConsequence};
+1. the right vertical map comes from the isomorphism of prop. \ref{EnHomology};

 1. the bottom isomorphism is the cofree/forgetful [[adjunction]] isomorphism of prop. \ref{CoFreeComodules};